gismo141/laserIMUCalibration/README.md

 # Automated LiDAR-IMU Calibration with ICP

-This program is part of my [mastersthesis](https://github.com/gismo141/mastersthesis).
+I wrote his program as part of my [mastersthesis](https://github.com/gismo141/mastersthesis).

-The objective is to provide an automated calibration method that uses movement data collected by Inertial Measurement Units (IMU)-sensors to calibrate the mounting-pose of a Light Detection and Ranging (LiDAR)-scanner.
+This provides an automated calibration method that uses movement data collected by Inertial Measurement Units (IMU)-sensors to calibrate the mounting-pose of a Light Detection and Ranging (LiDAR)-scanner.

 ## Background

-Autonomous systems are meant to solve tasks that are dangerous or boring for humans.
-Algorithms where implemented to mimic human-actions.
-The basis for those actions is the ability to sense the environment.
-Optical sensors like cameras or LiDAR are used to generate different features of the environment.
-IMU composed of Gyroscopes and Global Positioning Systems (GPS) are used to determine the pose and position in multidimensional spaces.
+Autonomous systems solve dangerous or boring tasks via different algorithms to mimic human-actions.
+Optical sensors like cameras or LiDAR enable the system to sense the environment and to extract different features of the environment.
+IMU-Systems determine its pose and position in multidimensional spaces with gyroscopes and accelerometers.

-To generate a close representation of the real world, multiple sensors are used at the same time.
-The combination of their data is called Sensor-Fusion.
-Sensor-Fusion enables the system to evaluate actions according to the actual situation, even if some sensors deliver faulty inputs which are compensated by others.
-The basis for effective Sensor-Fusion is concrete knowledge about the sensor and its pose and position on the autonomous system.
-Only then it is possible to transform the collected data into a common coordinatesystem.
+Multiple sensors, used as a sensor-system, generate a close representation of the real world, called Sensor-Fusion.
+Sensor-Fusion enables the system to evaluate actions according to the actual situation and compensate single faulty sensors.
+Effective Sensor-Fusion needs concrete knowledge about the sensors and their pose and position on the carrier, the autonomous system.
+The autonomous system then combines the calibrated sensor-data in a common coordinate-system.

-Due to the different constructions, missions and load-configurations of Autonomous Systems it is nearly impossible and tedious to calibrate the system by hand.
+The plethora of different constructions, missions and load-configurations of Autonomous Systems makes it difficult to calibrate the sensors by human-hand.

 ## Approach

-The Incremental Closest Point (ICP)-Algorithm is used to detect the carriers movement between successive LiDAR-scans.
-The ICP returns a transformation between both scans and an error or fitness-score.
-The transformation is then compared to the collected data by the IMU.
-Because the LiDAR and the IMU are mounted fixed on the same carrier - the difference between both, the ICP-calculated and the IMU-measured movement, is supposed to be the miscalibration in the LiDARs pose and position.
+The Incremental Closest Point (ICP)-Algorithm registers a model point-cloud with a target point-cloud and returns the transformation and an error- or fitness-score.
+We us de ICP-Algorithm to detect the carriers movement between successive LiDAR-scans.
+We then compare the transformation calculated by the ICP with the collected movement data by the IMU.
+If a difference between both occurs, we use that information as new calibration-input for the LiDARs pose and position.

-The calculated difference is then added to the old pose and position information and the process continues.
-We suppose, that with multiple iterations it should be possible to determine the nearly correct pose and position.
+We suppose, that with multiple iterations it should be possible to determine the nearly correct pose and position between the LiDAR and the IMU.

 ## Implementation

-This repository contains the developed reaserch code.
-It is meant to be used standalone to evaluate different approaches.
+This repository contains the developed research code.
 The implementation uses Qt5 for a Graphical User Interface (GUI), VTK for algorithm visualisation and the Point-Cloud-Library (PCL) for pointcloud management and different algorithms.

 # Installation